lvoytek/telepathy/README.md

 Show a list of people who are in your telepathy group.
 This command must be run in a telepathy channel to work.

+### dm
+usage: /dm [user] [message]

+To send a message only to a specific contact, you can start a message in your channel with @<userid>.
+However, since this is often inconvenient on discord due to users outside the channel not showing up, you can also send a direct message with the dm command.
+Specify the user to send the message to in the user section, and add the message to the message section.
+This command must be run in a telepathy channel to work.

 ## Create your own Telepathy app
 ### Create the discord app
 In a web browser log in to discord and access the [developer portal](https://discord.com/developers/applications).